tobyoxborrow/oxborrow.net-ansible/README.md

 ## Usage

 There are multiple playbooks, one per oxborrow.net host.
-To make running ansible against vagrant easier, scripts can be found in the `run/` directory.
+To make running ansible against the hosts easier, scripts can be found in the `run/` directory.
 They wrap ansible-playbook and help providing credentials to ansible vault.

 Ensure you have some out-of-band connection to the host, e.g. KVM, just in case